 Most people think the Affordable Care Act (ACA) was designed to help only the poor.
 In fact, Obamacare subsidies are designed to help lower- and middle-class Americans living between 100% and 400% of the federal poverty level (FPL).

-For example, that's a family of four with an income between $47,100 and $94,200 a year.
-They are caught in the trap where they make too much for Medicaid, but not enough to afford private health plans.
-According to Families USA, they are typically hard-working parents in jobs such as food service workers, administrative personnel, and health aides that don't provide health insurance.
+In 2020, for example, that's a family of four with an income between $26,200 and $104,800 a year.
+Americans in this income range are caught in the trap where they make too much for Medicaid, but not enough to afford private health plans.

 Make Sure You Get the Subsidy You Deserve

-The easiest way to see if you'll get a subsidy is to go to Healthcare.gov.
-You'll enter your expected adjusted gross income and it'll tell you how much of a discount you'll get.
-You can sign up for Obamacare in just four easy steps.
+The easiest way to see whether you'll get a subsidy—and how much—is to go to Healthcare.gov.
+You'll enter your expected adjusted gross income, and it will tell you how much of a discount you'll get.
+You can then sign up for Obamacare in just four easy steps.

 How to Calculate Your Household Income

-An easy way to estimate your income is to start with your adjusted gross income from last year's tax return.
-That's line 37 on form 1040, line 4 on form 1040 EZ, and line 21 on form 1040 A. Add excluded foreign income,nontaxable Social Security benefits, and tax-exempt interest if you have them (most people don't).
+One easy way to estimate your income is to start with your adjusted gross income from last year's tax return.
+For the 2019 tax year, that's line 8b on form 1040.

-If you think you'll get a raise next year, change jobs, or add/subtract any dependents in your household, estimate how that will change your income.
-Healthcare.gov guides you through how to estimate your income.
+If you think you'll get a raise next year, change jobs, or add or subtract any dependents in your household, estimate how that will change your income.

 How to Get Your Subsidy